Northwest Technical College

 Student enrollment and demographics

-Automotive service technology, child care and education, dental assisting, medical administrative secretary technology, nursing
+Automotive service technology, dental assisting, medical administrative secretary technology, nursing

 Northwest Technical College - Bemidji has an open admissions policy.
 This means:

 - You can enroll if you have a high school diploma or a GED.
 Even without those, you may be admitted if you demonstrate potential for success in college.

 - You don’t have to take a standardized test to be admitted, and your high school grades and class rank are not considered.